bvibber/ogv.js/readme.md

 *Streaming*

-In IE 10, the (MS-prefixed) Stream/StreamReader interface is used to read data on demand into ArrayBuffer objects.
+In IE and Edge, the (MS-prefixed) Stream/StreamReader interface is used to read data on demand into ArrayBuffer objects.

 In Firefox, the 'moz-chunked-array' responseType on XHR is used to stream data, however there is no flow control so the file will buffer into memory as fast as possible, then drain over time.